 In this post, I’m citing the research of Gail Kinman, Kevin Teoh, and Anne Harriss on supporting the well-being of healthcare workers during and after COVID-19.
-A large-scale study conducted in China found more than half of the sample (54%) rated the psychological impact of the outbreak as moderate or severe, with 29% and 16% reporting mild to severe symptoms of depression and anxiety, respectively.
+A study conducted in China found over half of the sample (54%) rated the psychological impact of the outbreak as moderate or severe.
+They found 29% and 16% reporting mild to severe symptoms of depression and anxiety, respectively.

 With the rise in distress levels being experienced among the general population, healthcare professionals have emerged to be the most vulnerable.
 Recent research showed that many frontline health professionals are experiencing depression, anxiety, distress, and insomnia.

 While the predictors of distress for healthcare workers are still unknown, research exploring their psychological responses to previous epidemics of infectious disease found that the key predictors include: long working hours, lack of support and vital equipment, and feelings of vulnerability or loss of control.
 Others also include; concerns about the health of oneself and one’s family and feeling isolated.